xmajnu00/Digital-electronics-1/Labs/Project-Code_Lock/README.md

 <br/> <br/>
 The operating frequency in our connection is 10 kHz and we considered connecting a matrix keyboard, which is connected by its pins on the coolrunner board.
 <br/> <br/>

 ## Program enrichment
-* addition of RST button for complete reset
+* Addition of RST button for complete reset
-* button after which we can choose a password
+* Button after which we can choose a password
-* green LED lights up after successful entry of the code.
+* Green LED lights up after successful entry of the code.
 <br/> <br/>

-Simulation of our code lock:
+## Simulation
 ![Simulation](https://github.com/xmajnu00/Digital-electronics-1/blob/master/Labs/Project-Code_Lock/simulation_Code_lock.png)